YonghengSun1997/DuMeta/README.md

 ## Or you can load our pretrained model and finutune on your own data.
 1. You can download the pretrained model via https://drive.google.com/file/d/1t6nCM376LBVHXjktr52k8KeDwuZZTLy2/view?usp=drive_link.
-2. Process your data as required by nnUNetv1using below command:\
+2. Process your data as required by nnUNetv1 using below command:\
-   nnUNet_plan_and_preprocess -t XXX --verify_dataset_integrity
+   &emsp;nnUNet_plan_and_preprocess -t XXX --verify_dataset_integrity
+3. then change nnUNetPlansv2.1_plans_3D.pkl to change patch size of input:\
+    &emsp python change_plans.py
-4. change nnUNetTrainerV2.initialize of nnUNetTrainerV2.py as follows:\
+4. Replace nnUNetTrainerV2.initialize of nnUNetTrainerV2.py as follows:\
 def initialize_network(self):\
     &emsp; num_input_channels = 1\
     &emsp; base_num_features = 32\